wp-plugins/blackjack-lite/readme.txt

 = Pro Version =

-A [pro version](http://buy.thulasidas.com/blackjack "Pro Version of Blackjack for $4.99") of this plugin is being developed with the following added features:
+A [pro version](http://buy.thulasidas.com/blackjack "Pro Version of Blackjack for $4.99") of this plugin is available with the following added features:

 1. Fancier colors and borders.
 2. Sticky bet -- the game remembers your bets.
-3. More accurate payouts.
+3. More accurate bets and payouts -- A hand cannot be dealt without placing a bet, 3 to 2 payout on Blackjack.
-4. Strategy hints on each hand, to teach your reader how to play the game (WIP).
+4. Strategy hints on each hand, to teach your reader how to play the game.
-5. Other features related to simulation, winnings accumulation etc. that you can sell to your readers to make extra revenue (WIP).
+5. Other features related to simulation, winnings accumulation etc. that you can sell to your readers to make extra revenue (Work in Progress).
+6. In-app purchase of chips with configurable pricing (Work in Progress).

 == Upgrade Notice ==

-Minor fixes and documentation changes.
+Adding another screenshot.

 == Installation ==